Sienci-Labs/Resources/longmill/advanced/lm-changing-microstepping.md

 ## Current Values

-Currently, the steps/mm EEPROM settings in the LongMill (<em>$100, </em><em>$101, </em>and <em>$102</em>) are set to 200.
+The steps/mm EEPROM settings in the LongMill (<em>$100, </em><em>$101, </em>and <em>$102</em>) are set to 200.
 This value helps the controller turn g-code into linear movements, then into rotational step signals for the motors.
 This number comes from taking the values below and running them through the formula:

 - LongMill stepper motors are **200** steps/rotation
 - Drivers set to **1/8** microstepping by default
-- Each axis is direct drive and Z-axis has **1-to-1** pulley ratio
+- MK1 Longmills: X and Y-axes are direct drive and the Z-axis has **1-to-1** pulley ratio
+- MK2 Longmills: all axes are direct drive
 - Our lead screws have a **2mm** pitch and are **4-start**, 2mm x 4 = 8mm **lead**

 <em>Steps/mm  =   Steps/revolution</em><em>  </em><b>/</b><em>  (microstepping value  </em>x<em>  gearing ratio from motor to lead screw  </em>x<em>  lead screw pitch  </em>x<em>  # of starts)</em>